Case Name: Marjorie Murphy v. Aetna Insurance Company

 Claimant’s Occupation / Job Position: Claim Technical Assistant

 Disabilities: Acute liver failure related to alcoholic hepatitis.
-Although Murphy’s liver disease stabilized after hospitalization and abstinence from alcohol, she still suffers from cirrhosis, renal insufficiency, pancreatitis, and liver disease.
+Although Murphy’s liver failure stabilized after hospitalization and abstinence from alcohol, she still suffers from cirrhosis, renal insufficiency, pancreatitis, and liver disease.

 Definition of Disability in the Plan/Policy: After the first two-year “own occupation” period, Murphy’s eligibility for receiving LTD benefits depended on a determination that she was unable to work at “any reasonable occupation.”